 When the fortress was purchased by the Orsinis new fortifications were added and only the old tower was kept in its original form.
 During these restorations extensive work was done to the interior of the castle including the addition of lavish rooms and beautiful artwork and frescoes by Taddeo Zuccari and Cesi Federico.

 Along with being fortress and castle the property has had many uses over the years, including being used as a granary in the time of Cesi ownership.
 By the time the castle was sold to the Borghese family it required quite a bit of restoration work.

 The Castle Today

 Today the castle is privately owned and is used for various cultural and social events including receptions, exhibitions, concerts, conferences and meetings.
 The history and charm of the castle make it ideal for such events.

 The part of the castle that is devoted to social and cultural activities consists of eight different rooms, which have seating capacities that range from 30 to 80 people.
-There is also a large hallway and a conference room.
-The lobby and the small chapel are also available for public use.
+There is a

 Located close to the castle is a Museum of Prehistory that draws many tourists every year.

 The hilltop town, located 30km from Rome, is home to about 2,000 people and offers all the amenities of a quaint village including bars, small shops, restaurants, an antique shop and much more.
 The historical center of the town, with its narrow streets and charming piazzas, is perfect for exploring for a weekend.
 Keep in mind that the population of the town almost doubles in the summer months.

 San Polo was founded in the 11th century by monks and in the 14th century the town was given to the Orsini family by Pope Boniface IX as a reward for their loyalty to the church.
 In 1603 Federico Cesi founded the Accademia dei Lincei, which included Galileo amongst its members, in the town.